Due Diligence Prep & Practice Bookkeeping for Healthcare Owners Planning to Sell

 SDE (Seller's Discretionary Earnings) adds back the owner's total compensation to the bottom line and is used to value smaller, owner-operated businesses — typically those with less than $1 million in annual earnings.
 EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization) does not add back owner compensation and is the standard for larger businesses where a buyer expects professional management to run operations.
 The valuation methodology affects your purchase price, so understanding which one applies to your business — and preparing your financials accordingly — is critical before going to market.

 A Quality of Earnings report is an independent financial analysis conducted during buyer due diligence.
 It verifies whether a business's reported earnings are accurate, sustainable, and repeatable.
 The analysis examines revenue quality, EBITDA normalization adjustments, working capital requirements, and financial trends.
 Unlike a standard audit, a QoE looks beyond compliance and assesses whether your earnings will hold up under scrutiny.
 Sellers who understand the QoE process before going to market can address potential issues proactively and avoid surprises that lead to price reductions or failed deals.
+In healthcare transactions specifically, a QoE also examines revenue by payer class, collections trends, provider productivity, and whether revenue recognition aligns with actual cash collections.

 Add-backs are expenses that are added back to your earnings when calculating SDE or adjusted EBITDA because they are not expected to continue after the sale.
 Common add-backs include the owner's salary and benefits, one-time or non-recurring expenses (like a lawsuit settlement or office renovation), personal expenses run through the business (personal vehicle, travel, meals), and above-market rent paid to a related party.
 Every add-back must be clearly identified, quantified, and supported with documentation.
 Undocumented add-backs are the most common reason purchase prices get reduced during buyer due diligence.